How can we help?

 Your LFC will discuss everything with you in person.What does a fibre install cost?

 The NZ government covers all costs for standard fibre installs up to $1200.
+If there are any additional costs the property owner will need to pay these to their LFC (Local Fibre Carrier)

-Standard install the process of a full connection to the existing infrastructure, mending any surfaces that are affected during the install, as well as testing to ensure everything is working properly.
+Standard install: the process of a full connection to the existing infrastructure, mending any surfaces that are affected during the install, as well as testing to ensure everything is working properly.

 - A house situated more than 200 meters from the fibre connection point on the road